dylanarmstrong/fic-gen/README.md

 move the files into the `curl-impersonate` folder.

-If you are unsure where the `curl-impersonate` folder is, run the program once with `fic-gen` and the path will be outputted as an error message.
+If you are unsure where the `curl-impersonate` folder is, run the program once with `fic-gen` and the path will be shown as an error message.

 `fic-gen https://www.example.com/`

 ## Installation

-1. `npm i -g @dylanarmstrong/fic-gen`
+1. `pnpm add -g @dylanarmstrong/fic-gen`

 ## Installation (from source)